 So, if evangelical thought is correct and this is indeed the case, why then is Paul asking if they received something that automatically comes with following Jesus?

 To take the position that Spirit automatically comes at the same time you believe goes against the very question Paul first asked these disciples.
 It goes against all logic to ask that question if you believe the baptism of the Spirit is an automated process that requires no extra step or awareness on the part of the believer.
 Paul would not have even asked that question if there wasn’t a possibly that believers can be saved and still yet not have the Spirit.
 He knew there was, just as the case in Acts 8, so that is why he asked the question.

 When Paul came to Ephesus he met disciples who were already believers in our wonderful Messiah.
 They had not yet experienced the depths of the Holy Spirit.
 When asked, the disciples said they had never even heard that there was a Spirit.
 Paul helped the disciples enter into the fullness of the Gospel by assisting in the baptism of promised gift of the Spirit.
 The disciple manifested the baptism of the Spirit by speaking in tongues and declaring the wonders of God.

 Acts 19:1-4 further endorses the need for all Christians to filled with the Spirit subsequent to believing in Jesus as Lord and Savior.

 A FEW QUESTIONS FOR LATER

-If you come from a Protestant/evangelical background, and were lucky enough to get some teaching on the subject of the Spirit, the some of the things I shared might go against what you’ve been taught.
-Some of the objections are:
+If you come from a Protestant/evangelical background, and were lucky enough to get some teaching on the subject of the Spirit, then some of the things I shared might go against what is usually been taught.
+Some of those objections are: